 Try the library's image collections first.

-ARTstor has over two million images, Luna has 460,000.
+JSTOR Images has over three million images, Luna has 477,000.
 There's a good chance what you need will be there and you will know that the quality will in general be high, the size will be large, and the rights will have already been taken care of.

 Is it a work in a museum collection?

 Try the museum's website!
 Museum collections online vary considerably.
 Some post only a small selection, others attempt to get everything they own up online.
 Resolution also varies considerably.
 Some will post only thumbnails while others will allow large sizes to be downloaded.
 Rights also vary.
 More museums, especially in the United States, have recently begun offering their public domain images for free, sometimes just for educational purposes, sometimes with no restrictions.

 Is it architecture or public sculpture?

 Flickr Commons and Google Image can be good places to look for architecture.
 Some very good photographers post their work there with various degrees of Creative Commons licenses available.

 Is the work by a contemporary artist?